The Kingsbury Curriculum Overview

 The Foundation Stage consists of Years 8 and 9 as students complete their Key Stage 3 curriculum.
 They build on their learning from the Transition Stage and in Year 9 they begin making their choices for the qualifications they will gain in the Examination Stage.
 Students also begin their Religious Studies GCSE at this stage in Year 9.

 Students begin the Examination Stage in Year 10, when they move to the Upper School at Princes Avenue.
-The vast majority of students follow an English Baccalaureate (EBacc) curriculum – English Literature, Maths, Sciences, a Language and a Humanity.
+The vast majority of students follow an English Baccalaureate (EBacc) curriculum – English Language, English Literature, Mathematics, Sciences, a Language and Geography/History.
 An alternative pathway is provided for students who may struggle to access the full EBacc curriculum.
-Students gain their first qualification in Year 10 – Religious Studies GCSE with the remaining qualifications (mainly GCSE and one vocational) achieved in Year 11.
+Students gain their first qualification in Year 10 – Religious Studies GCSE - with the remaining qualifications achieved in Year 11.

 The final part of the Kingsbury Curriculum is the Advanced Stage in the Sixth Form.
 We offer a wide range of A Level subjects which are linear, two-year courses.
 The Option Columns structure enables students to construct an individual programme according to their aims and interests.
 The Access to A-Levels pathway is for students who attain slightly lower (around 4s and 5s) than required grades at GCSE for A-Level study, but who still want to achieve these qualifications.